SCOPE OF DUTIES : INTERNAL AUDIT OFFICE

-- Compliance with acts, policies, regulations, directives, and procedures in force.
+- Compliance Audit: Ensuring all operations align with existing acts, policies, regulations, and standing orders or procedures.

-- Prepare and submit Audit Reports to the Ministry and other relevant parties.
+- External Reporting: Coordinating and submitting Audit Reports to the Ministry and relevant stakeholders.

-- Coordinate audit reports conducted by External Auditors for submission to the PBU.
+- External Audit Coordination: Coordinating audit reports conducted by External Auditors for the information and action of the PBU.

 B. AUDIT PROCESS